Enjoy this extensive list of yummy high-protein snacks to keep you satisfied and energized all day!

 8. Hummus

-Hummus is a healthy snack that’s high in protein, too.
-It’s great to have prepped in the fridge for an easy, high protein snack.
+Hummus is a healthy snack that's great to have prepped in the fridge for an easy, high protein snack.
 I make my own chickpea hummus, and with 4g of protein per serving, I always have it ready in the fridge for dipping veggies in any time of day!
-It works well as a high protein replacement to mayo on sandwiches as well.
+It works well as a higher protein replacement to mayo on sandwiches as well.

 9. Edamame

 One-half cup of edamame (soybeans) gives you a delicious treat with a unique taste containing 8 grams of protein.
 Buy this fiber-rich food in the freezer section of the grocery store, shelled and ready to eat.
-You can also roast them at home.
+I love the edamame in this corn salad.

 10. Cottage Cheese